Tostox/mltools/README.md

 ## Description

 The package *mltools* is an high-level implementation of various packages and modules for Machine Learning and Data Mining.
-The idea behind this work is to create a python package that allow an easy and fast usage of the typical algorithms used by Data Scientist, in order to build pipelines that are very easy to deploy. *mltools* is a collection of custom methods and custom re-implementations of functions and tools that are coming from python packages like *sk-learn*, *scipy*, *nltk*, *gensim* etc.
+The idea behind this work is to create a python package that allows an easy and fast usage of the typical algorithms used by Data Scientist, in order to build pipelines that are very easy to deploy. *mltools* is a collection of custom methods and custom re-implementations of functions and tools that are coming from python packages like *sk-learn*, *scipy*, *nltk*, *gensim* etc.
 The package include different modules that are specific for a different fields of analysis.
 In version 1.0 we have four main modules:
 * evaluateModels: module for train and evaluate the main ML algorithms for classification and regression task;
 * featureEngineering: module for data preprocessing and exploration step, include various methods for feature selection;